EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.Kepler.md

 ### celestial.Kepler.kepler_lowecc

 A low eccentricity serise solution for the Kepler equation Package: celestial.Kepler Description: Solve the Kepler Equation for low eccentricity using a series approximation.
-This is typically better than 1"
+This is typically better than 1" for e<0.1.